 The Terravant Winery was issued a permit to construct and operate a packed bed water scrubber in 2008 to control emissions from their wine fermentation operations.
 This custom designed control equipment is owned by the facility and has been in use during every crush season since 2008 (7 seasons).
 Similar to the Terravant facility, the control equipment was not installed to meet any applicable BACT/LAER requirements, but to comply with a daily emission limit of 55 lbs/day.
 As stated above in our summary of the Terravant operation, the fact that these controls were not required to meet BACT/LAER, or required to be used at all times does not affect a determination of whether the use of such controls has been achieved in practice.
 While the installed control equipment was expected to achieve a 95% control efficiency, the source has only been able to maintain a 49% control efficiency on a consistent basis according to source test reports.
 The Santa Barbara County APCD has indicated that most issues related to the achieved control efficiency are likely due to operator error, given that water scrubbers are a wellestablished, high-efficiency control device for controlling ethanol emissions.
 For the purposes of evaluating whether the use of this control equipment can be considered AIP, the evaluation criteria is whether a source was able to achieve a certain level of control over a reasonable operating period.
 The District and EPA have already agreed that the reasonable operating period is a complete crush season.
-The facility has been in use.
+The facility has been able to achieve a minimum control efficiency of at least 47.6% over the seven seasons it has been in use.
 Therefore, for wine fermentation tanks, EPA believes that the lowest achievable emission rate which has been AIP, based on the demonstrated emission reductions achieved at the Terravant facility, is a 47.6% control efficiency, as measured by Santa Barbara County APCD source testing.